 Unlike our NHS there are certain things which aren’t publicly funded in Canada such as prescription drugs, home care, long term care, dental and mental health.
 As a result, the majority of Canadians, two thirds, have their own top up insurance.

 If you have to attend hospital in Canada you will find that the level of care is very similar to the UK.

 Canada has been ranked 30th in the World Health Organization's ranking of the world’s health systems.
-You will find that the hospitals in Canada are fresh, clean and built for purpose and that the doctors are well trained.
-Additionally, nurses tend to be better trained and given more responsibility than in the UK.
+You will find that the hospitals in Canada are fresh, clean and built for purpose and that the doctors and nurses are well trained.

-Without travel insurance it can be easy to run up costs in Canada with a doctor's visit during the day costing between $100 and $500 dollars and an evening visit sometimes double.
-Just one night in hospital bed can cost between $3000 and $4000 in a Canadian hospital.
+Without travel insurance it can be easy to run up costs in Canada with a doctor's visit during the day costing between $100 and $500 dollars and an evening visit more than double.
+Just one night in a hospital bed can cost between $3000 and $4000 in a Canadian hospital.
 It’s not as expensive as the U.S.A but you certainly don’t want to be caught out short.

 Things you should look for when buying travel insurance for Canada

 Valid in Canada: The plan you purchase must be valid in Canada.
 Although it may seem strange, “worldwide coverage” doesn’t always include Canada and the U.S.A so it’s vital to check that they are included in your plan.

 Cancellation coverage: Flights from the UK and hotels in Canada are an expensive affair, so it’s important to make sure that the policy will cover cancelled hotel reservations and plane tickets should any unforeseen events arise.

 Full medical coverage and evacuation coverage: The plan should cover all potential medical expenses, including ambulance transportation and emergency evacuation.
 This is especially important if you plan to go to remote areas in Canada, or want to do any extreme sports or activities.